puppetlabs/puppetlabs-apache/README.md

 The name of the Apache package to install.
 Default: Puppet sets the default value via the [`apache::params`][] class, which manages the user based on your operating system:

-The default value is determined by your operating system:
+The default value is Depends on operating system:

 - **Debian**: 'apache2'
 - **FreeBSD**: 'apache24'